-In the chart following, each strategy is provided with an estimated length of time it will take for implementation.
-The actions will begin as soon as the plan is approved and the community is eligible for funding, and successful in securing funds.
-Where funding has been secured, a specific amount of time is provided based on how long the local Hazard Mitigation committee thinks each recommended strategy will take to be completed.
+Each strategy is provided with an estimated length of time it will take for implementation.
+Where funding has been secured for the project, a specific future date is provided for when completion will occur.
 However, some projects do not currently have funding and thus it is difficult to know exactly when they will be completed.
 For these projects, an estimate is provided for the amount of time it will take to complete the project once funding becomes available.

-New Mitigation Strategies Prioritized

-Status Action Name Action Type Description Hazards Mitigated Responsible Agency Priority Cost Funding Source Timeframe -after funding is secured New Integrate mitigation into local planning Town operations Incorporate risk assessment and hazard mitigation principles into local planning efforts Multiple Hazard Town Admin, Planning Board High Low Town/DLTA- state \$\$ via PVPC 6 months New Improve stormwater drainage system capacity Evaluation of bridges and culverts Town operations Evaluate all bridges and culverts situated along Evacuation Routes - Main Road (Route 57), Granby Road (Route 189), and Old Westfield Road to determine need for increased dimensions of drainage culverts in flood prone areas Multiple Hazard DPW High Low Town funds 3 years New Improve stormwater drainage system capacity Culvert Replacement Capital construction Increase dimensions of drainage culverts in flood prone areasReplacement of the culvert at Pond Brook crossing of Main Road (Route 57) see photos at end of plan Multiple Hazard DPW High Medium HMPG funding 9 months New Improve stormwater drainage system capacity Culvert Replacement Capital construction Increase dimensions of drainage culverts in flood prone areasReplacement of the culvert at Potash Brook crossing of Main Road (Route 57) see photos ate end of plan Multiple Hazard DPW High Medium HMPG funding 9 months
+New Mitigation Strategies Prioritized Status Action Name Action Type Description Hazards Mitigated Responsible Agency Priority Cost Funding Source Timeframe New Evaluation of bridges and culverts Town operations Evaluate all bridges and culverts situated along Evacuation Routes - Main Road (Route 57), Granby Road (Route 189), and Old Westfield Road Flood DPW High Low DPW 3 years New Culvert Replacement Capital construction Replacement of the culvert at Pond Brook crossing of Main Road (Route 57) Flood DPW High Medium DPW HMPG funding 5 years New Culvert Replacement Capital construction Replacement of the culvert at Potash Brook crossing of Main Road (Route 57) Flood DPW High Medium DPW HMPG funding 5 years New Emergency Shelter Generator Acquisition Town operations Procure and install a Generator to power Emergency Shelter at Granville Village School All hazards EMD High Medium EMD 4 years New Training of volunteers and first responders Town operations Recruit residents to serve as volunteer emergency personnel and first responders All hazards Fire Department, EMD High Low Town 4 years New Brush Truck replacement Town operations Replacement of existing fire 4X4 Brush Truck equipment Wildfire / brushfire Fire Department High Medium Fire Department 3 years

-New Mitigation Strategies Prioritized

-Status Action Name Action Type Description Hazards Mitigated Responsible Agency Priority Cost Funding Source Timeframe -after funding is secured New Emergency Shelter Generator Acquisition Town operations Procure and install a Generator to power Emergency Shelter at Granville Village School All hazards EMD High Medium State grants HMGP 3 months New Training of volunteers and first responders Town operations Recruit residents to serve as volunteer emergency personnel and first responders All hazards Fire Department, EMD High Low Town 9 months New Brush Truck replacement Town operations Replacement of existing fire 4X4 Brush Truck equipment Wildfire / brushfire Fire Department High Medium State grants 6 months New Dam Emergency Action Plan Town operations Develop an Emergency Action Plan for High Risk Dams in Coordination with downstream Communities of Southwick and Westfield.
-Dam failure DPW, EMD Fire Department Medium Low State grants 2 years New Drainage improvements Capital construction Implement improvements for all previously-identified flooding problem areas All Hazards DPW Medium High HMPG funding 18 months New Education for homeowners in floodplain Education and Outreach All residents with homes located within the FEMA 100-year floodplain will be informed of the requirement to purchase flood insurance Flooding Council on Aging Medium Low Town 9 months
+New Mitigation Strategies Prioritized Status Action Name Action Type Description Hazards Mitigated Responsible Agency Priority Cost Funding Source Timeframe New Dam Emergency Action Plan Town operations Develop an Emergency Action Plan for High Risk Dams in Coordination with downstream Communities of Southwick and Westfield.
+Dam failure DPW, EMD Fire Department Medium Low EMD 2 years New Drainage improvements Capital construction Implement improvements for all previously-identified flooding problem areas Flooding DPW Medium High DPW HMPG funding 5 years New Education for homeowners in floodplain Education and Outreach All residents with homes located within the FEMA 100-year floodplain will be notified in the Tolland Tattler newsletter of the requirement to purchase flood insurance Flooding Council on Aging Medium Low COA 2 years